tweag/kernmantle/README.md

 # Kernmantle

 Kernmantle braids some strands of effects into a `Rope` that will be the basis of your application.
-By "effect", understand "anything that is not a pure computation from an input value to an output value".
+By "effect", understand "any type representing a pure function or an impure (with side effects in the general sense) computation from an input value to an output value".
 The effects are interlaced, meaning they can be chained like the following: